 Love contemporary fiction with a mystery, great dialogue, and relatable characters that will make you laugh out loud?
-Then don’t miss the second-place winner of Jerry B. Jenkins’s Operation First Novel Contest.
+Then don’t miss the novel Double Header, second-place winner of Jerry B. Jenkins’s Operation First Novel Contest.

 Four years have passed since Casey Gallagher’s father died, but she still polishes his state trooper boots every evening.
 Then she receives a letter that shatters her perfect image of him and her carefully scripted life.
 Is she willing to meet her half-brother?